Best Michigan Sportsbook Bonuses & Promo Codes for September 2023

 If you choose to wager on the specified game or market, then your bet will be eligible for recompense if you should happen to lose.
 The sportsbook will process a return to your account in the next day or so.
 However, if your bet wins, then nothing happens on the part of the sportsbook.
 You simply keep your winnings as usual.
 Bear in mind a couple of things about this type of bet, though.
 First of all, like deposit bonuses, the sportsbook will cap the amount of insurance money that a player can receive on a wager.

 Still, if you were already thinking about making the type of bet specified in the offer, then it’s probably a good thing to have.
-Even if you weren’t, it might be worth taking the free shot.
 You may also see offers from a sportsbook that mention a “refund” of some kind.
 These types of bonuses are identical to insurance bonuses.

 An occurrence bonus is a type of offer that will pay out each time a particular event happens during a match.
 Players who opt into the bonus receive a fixed amount for every occurrence.
 Usually, the event is a certain player or team accomplishing a goal.
 So, for instance, there might be a bonus for every time LeBron James dunks during a game.
 Or, a player could get a payoff for each goal that Tottenham Hotspur scores in a match.